 Though the meeting should start and end on time, expect conversations to take longer than usual due to unintentional interruption, pauses, and technological failure.

 This requires exceptional clarity at the time tasks are assigned.
-Milestones to be completed during the course, expected outcomes and deadlines are discussed.
-A verbal summary of the plan is used to close the loop of communication.
+Milestones to be completed during the course, expected outcomes, and deadlines are discussed.
+A verbal summary of the plan is used to close the communication loop.

 Checking back in with your maintains accountability.
 It also helps the group understand that although the meetings may be less formal, the outcomes are still taken seriously.

 Set the expectation with your group by following up early and often.
 When tasks are assigned, circle back with the responsible person to ensure milestones are being achieved.

 Milestones established during the meeting set the schedule for follow-up.

 People’s reaction to a less structured work environment varies.
 So does the time it takes for them to adjust.
 As a leader, anticipate that your help may be needed more or in different ways than in the “real-life” setting.
 Expect a new range of questions and be patient with your team as they develop new skills along with you.

 5. Does everyone really need to be here?

 Do you need a meeting in the first place?

 Holding a meeting “because that’s what we’ve always done” communicates a lack of respect for people’s time.
 Instead, ensure that you need a meeting and invite the necessary people.
 Doing so ensures that more people on the call have a role to play.
 This will help to increase participation and keep attention spans intact.